 Is it OK to reheat paella?

 It is OK to reheat paella.
-Simply place it back in a pan, even out the rice and reheat it on a stove.
+Place it back in a pan, even out the rice, and reheat it on a stove.

-Transfer the paella back on a plate when the food is thoroughly heated.
+Transfer the paella back to a plate when the food is thoroughly heated.

 Otherwise, you can go for the microwave – although your paella will not be as good as the one reheated on the stove.